Pediatric Emergency Physicians, Kapiolani Medical Specialists

 Special accomplishments: Happily married with four children

 Assistant Professor of Pediatrics.
-He is responsible for quality improvement and peer review activities for the pediatric emergency medicine service.
+Dr. Garcia is responsible for quality improvement and peer review activities for the pediatric emergency medicine service.
 He is board certified in pediatrics and pediatric emergency medicine.
-He is a fellow of the American Academy of Pediatrics (AAP).
-His duties are to participate in research projects and the educational teaching programs of community physicians, residents, medical students and paramedics.
-He has several publications in peer reviewed journals.
-His interests include transport medicine and academic emergency medicine.
-He is fluent in Spanish.
+He is a fellow of the AAP.
+Dr. Garcia participates in research projects and the educational teaching programs of community physicians, residents, medical students and paramedics.
+He has several publications in peer-reviewed journals.
+Dr. Garcia’s interests include transport medicine and academic emergency medicine.
+He is also fluent in Spanish.

 Wendy Matsuno, MD